heckman/ofx2/README.md

 I wrote this for _MacOS_,
 but it should work on _Unix_-like systems.

-The script _ofx_ is in the root of this repository.
+The script _ofx-txns_ is in the root of this repository.
-There is a second script _ofx2csv_ which calls _ofx_ with some preset options.
+There is a second script _ofx2csv_ which calls _ofx-txns_ with some preset options.

 In addition to the included _ofx2xml_ utility, the script requires both _jq_ and _xq_ to be installed.